The Bylaws of the Church of Jesus Christ in Christian Fellowship

 The purposes of this corporation are:

 - To earnestly seek and promote the unity of the Saints in the Scriptural manner of Godly love, respect, and faithful voluntary cooperation, with liberty.
-To that end it shall associate and cooperate freely with other churches and with church organizations.
+To that end it shall associate and cooperate freely with churches and with church organizations.

 - To act as Trustee under any trust incidental to the principal objects of the corporation and to receive, hold, administer and expend funds and property subject to such trust.